NamLe05/Focus-Husky/USERGUIDELINES.md

 - Pomodoro timer is not completely transparent
 - Still need to link the Pet's metrics based on the pomodoro sessions and tasks
+- Need to have accessories show up on the pet when users purchase items in the marketplace